-Worker health checks: November 19 PHO order
+Worker health checks: Public health order

 Part of a robust COVID-19 Safety Plan involves ensuring people with symptoms of COVID-19 or who have had a potential exposure are prohibited from entering the workplace.